 As with any official document, you need to stick to a certain structure when you are composing a website development RFP.
 Below you will find a typical structure of an RFP for website design and development:

 The next section of your website RFP is a brief description of your organization.
 Pay special attention to the word 'brief' here.
 There's no need to write the whole history in detail.
-Introduce your company in an attractive manner by describing its workflow, culture, values, vision, the industry it operates in, etc. Perhaps, vendors who are reading your RFP have never heard of you before, so this is your chance to make a good first impression and get them interested in the project.
+Attractively introduce your company by describing its workflow, culture, values, vision, the industry it operates, etc. Perhaps, vendors who are reading your RFP have never heard of you before, so this is your chance to make a good first impression and get them interested in the project.
 Moreover, since you are submitting an RFP for website development, you either don't have a website at all or have a bad existing website.
 Anyways, unless there's an informative article about your company on Wikipedia, how else will potential vendors find out about you?

-The first section partly touches your project goals and problems you need to solve with a new website.
+The first section partly touches on your project goals and problems you need to solve with a new website.
 It is time to expand this topic by focusing on what outcome you expect and what goals you want to accomplish by bringing this project to life.
 Your project objectives should come out of your business objectives.
-For instance, you aim at increasing sales that is why you need to create a more convenient website so that it would be easier for visitors to buy goods.
-Speaking of the website visitors, you should be aware of what categories of people your website targets.
-If there are any target audiences that have a higher priority, mention this information in an RFP.
-It is also a good idea to pair each category of website users with a particular goal conversion (in other words, the action you want them to do on your website).
-Needless to say that the more specific you are about what you expect from the project, the more likely you get what you want.
+For instance, you aim at increasing sales which is why you need to create a more convenient website so that it would be easier for visitors to buy goods.
+Speaking of website visitors, you should be aware of what categories of people your website targets.
+If any target audiences have a higher priority, mention this information in an RFP.
+Assigning a specific goal conversion—that is, the action you want visitors to take on your website—to each group of website users is also a smart idea.
+It goes without saying that you are more likely to achieve your goals if you are clear about what you hope to achieve from the project.

 While going through the sections of our example of an RFP for a new website, you finally find the one where you should list the services you are looking for.
 Your main task at this point is to describe the scope of the project and deliverables.
 Some organizations only want a website design, while others additionally look for SEO services and PPC campaigns.
 For example, if this is an RFP for website design and development or website redesign, your requirements may look like in the list below (along with short descriptions, of course):